ZakMorrison2024/psychology_engine_for_video_games/README.md

 - [ ] Implement dynamic adjusting of character behavior based on in-game events.
 - [ ] Improve thought engine to handle long-term character development and evolution.

-## Installation

-To get started, clone the repository and install the required dependencies: